granantuin/airport_ml/README.md

 ### Input Files

-1. **get_metar_ICAO-code.ipynb**: Jupyter Notebook used to retrieve METAR reports from the Iowa State University database for a specified airport, identified by its ICAO code (e.g., LEST, LECO).
+1. **`get_metar_<ICAO-code>.ipynb`**: Jupyter Notebook used to retrieve METAR reports from the Iowa State University database for a specified airport, identified by its ICAO code (e.g., LEST, LECO).

-2. ICAO-codeY2018Y2022.csv: A CSV file containing meteorological variables observed in METAR reports for the specified ICAO code, covering the years 2018 to 2022.
-This file is generated as an output from the get_metar_<ICAO-code>.ipynb notebook.
+2. `<ICAO-code>Y2018Y2022.csv:` A CSV file containing meteorological variables observed in METAR reports for the specified ICAO code, covering the years 2018 to 2022.
+This file is generated as an output from the `get_metar_<ICAO-code>`.ipynb notebook.

 3. **get_wrf_4k.ipynb**: Jupyter Notebook designed to retrieve historical meteorological data from WRF (Weather Research and Forecasting) models provided by MeteoGalicia.
 This data is used for model training and analysis.